 A brown coyote, a blue roadrunner, a brown Tasmanian, a black duck, and a blonde-furred female bunny got into the back of a police car, grumbling.
-Ace Bunny was shoved in after them, but not without trying to break away a couple times.
+A grey and white bunny was shoved in after them, but not without trying to break away a couple times.
 There was silence as Police Officer Grant – an aging, chummy man – started the car, and drove off into the night.

 “So,” He said nastily, “Since none of you know each other, allow me to introduce you.
 Tech E. Coyote, owner of Tech Enterprises.
 Very famous; very rich.
 Arrested for illegal experiments.”
 The yellow-furred female bunny, who was sitting next to the brown coyote, heard him growl.